dfuse-io/dkafka/README.md

 For that, you will use the `--actions-expr` option.
 It's a JSON object that describe how each action have to be handled.
 This feature allow you to fan-out multiple messages for a give action.
-For example, on a NFT issue action you may want to send one message for the update of the state of the NFT factory and one message per newly created NFT.
+For example, on a NFT issue action you may want to send one message per update of the state of the NFT factories and one message per newly created NFTs.
 The first level of properties is the name of the actions you filter in `--dfuse-firehose-include-expr`.
 Then for each action you specify an array of (one or many) projections.
-A projection is an JSON object who defines an expression for the key of the kafka message and the CloudEvents type (ce_type header).
+A projection is an JSON object who defines an expression for the `key` of the kafka message and the CloudEvents `type` (ce_type header).
 Those 2 properties are mandatory.
-Optionally, you can specify one of the projection functions on the db_ops: `(filter|group|first)`.
+Optionally, you can specify one of the projection functions on the db_ops: `(filter|first)`.
-- group: is configured by a list of db_op matcher.
-It traverses the db_ops and every time a sequence of matcher is respected is emit a message with the resulting group.
-It is useful when an action insert multiple entries in a table and you want to emit a message per entry like when you issue multiple NFTs in a raw and want a message per created NTF with the associated to the id of the newly create NTF.
 - first: It's a single message output projection.
 It's configured with a single db_op matcher.
-It traverses the db_ops and stop at the first occurrence of the given matcher and return this only db_ops to build a single message.
+It traverses the db_ops and stop at the first matching occurrence and return this only db_ops to build a single message.
 - filter: It's a single message output projection.
-It's configured by a list of db_op matcher.
-It traverses the db_ops and return a single group of db_ops with the non matching db_ops filter out to build an single the message.
+It's configured with a db_op matcher.
+It traverses the db_ops and return the matching db_ops.
+Additionally you can `split` the resulting db_ops through the `split` property to send as many message as there is db_ops result.
+It is useful when an action insert or update or delete multiple entries in a table and you want to emit a message per entry like when you issue multiple NFTs in a raw and want a message per created NTF with the associated to the id of the newly create NTF.

 A Table matcher is defined by an string expression `(<operation>:)<table-name>` where:
 - "<operation>:" an optional matching property.
 The operation string value can be